 Gina Buccieri-Harrington has been assistant director of grants management in the Governor’s Office of Emergency Services since 2009, where she has served in several positions since 2007, including staff services manager.
 She earned a Master of Public Administration degree in organizational development from Golden Gate University.

 Gary McCoy currently works in the District Office of House Minority Leader Nancy Pelosi as a Congressional Aide.
-He has previously worked as a Policy & Community Affairs Manager at the San Francisco Recreation and Parks Department since 2016.
-He was chief of staff in the Office of San Francisco Supervisor Julie Christensen in 2015 and a legislative aid in the Office of San Francisco Supervisor Scott Wiener from 2014 to 2015 and in the Office of San Francisco Board of Supervisors President London Breed in 2014.
-McCoy was campaign manager for the Campaign to Reelect Supervisor Scott Wiener from 2013 to 2014.
-He is a member of the San Francisco Shelter Monitoring Committee, Alice B. Toklas Lesbian Gay Bisexual Transgender Democratic Club, San Francisco Human Rights Commission-Lesbian Gay Bisexual Transgender Advisory Committee, and a former board member of the Castro Country Club Advisory Board.
+He has previously worked as a Policy & Community Affairs Manager at the San Francisco Recreation and Parks Department, served as Chief of Staff in the Office of San Francisco Supervisor Julie Christensen, a Legislative Aide in the Office of San Francisco Supervisor Scott Wiener, and an Aide in the Office of San Francisco Board of Supervisors President London Breed.
+He is a member of the San Francisco Shelter Monitoring Committee, board members of the Alice B. Toklas Lesbian Gay Bisexual Transgender Democratic Club, a member of the San Francisco Human Rights Commission-Lesbian Gay Bisexual Transgender Advisory Committee, and a former board member of the Castro Country Club Advisory Board.
 Gary McCoy is the Council’s subject matter expert with lived experience.
 Gary was formerly homeless, having lived on the streets in San Francisco through the majority of his twenties.
 Since getting back on his feet, Gary has been heavily active in the substance use disorder recovery community, and is a strong advocate of harm reduction programs.

 Jody Ketcheside has been deputy regional director at Turning Point of Central California Inc. since 2012.
 Ketcheside was Transitional Living Center manager at the Fresno Economic Opportunities Commission from 2009 to 2012, where she was shelter manager from 2007 to 2009.
 She was residential administrator at Genesis Family Center, Fresno from 1999 to 2007.
 Ketcheside is chair of the Fresno Madera Continuum of Care Executive Committee and vice chair of operations at the California Coalition for Youth.